 The Japanese film Battle Royale, based on the book by Koushun Takami, is about a freshman class that is taken on a ‘school trip’ where they are drugged and taken to a deserted island where they are informed they will have three days to kill each other – with the sole survivor being declared the winner.
 The overbearing theme should sound pretty familiar, but Battle Royale came some time before The Hunger Games (although it did not see an official US release until just after the big screen adaptation of The Hunger Games opened).
 But to be fair, there were stories dealing with similar concepts (Stephen King’s The Long Walk is a good early example) before Battle Royale hit the scene.

 The film is a blend of action and horror, but the level of violence and the thematic elements certainly push it into the latter category.
 The cast is large, but it’s a perfectly balanced group of characters.
-There are some we only see for a scene or two and others are taken out relatively quickly.
-But for the most part things are very well balanced.
-The characters range from those who have always had violence tendencies, to those who have always been outwardly violent.
-And we also see others yet without a mean bone in their body who have no idea how to handle themselves in a situation such as this.
-It’s one of those great stories that makes you consider how you would react in the situation these characters are thrown in to.
+The characters range from those who have always had violence tendencies, to those who have actually been outwardly violent.
+And we even see some without a mean bone in their body who have no idea how to handle themselves in a situation such as this.
+It’s one of those great stories that makes you consider how you would react in the situation these characters are thrown into.
 And there are no easy answers.

 More than anything, Battle Royale is a film about the human nature and the violence that is inherent.
 And that makes it universally relatable.
 But the picture was charged by the political landscape of Japan at the time.
 There are a couple of possible reasons given for the Battle Royale itself in the film: One of them is that the event is a form of population control.
 Another reason is that the Battle Royale prepares children for the harsh realities and cutthroat nature of adult life.
 Both of those explanations are completely psychotic, of course, but work in the metaphorical context of the film.